Bezark-Teaching/FCLC-CISC-2540-IVGD/Assignments/Labs/Lab_3.md

 Please create a Github Repository that:
 - Lists each group member as a collaborator
 - Has a godot project with a scene created by each collaborator.
-- Has at least one branch (optional)
+- Has a commit from each project member.

 Submit the link to the repository page on blackboard.